We might be called Thrifty Traveler, but our alter-ego – “Bougie Traveler” – just can't stop thinking about the finest flying there is: First class.

 - While suites with closing doors for additional privacy have become popular in business class, it's a hallmark of flying first class

-- Passengers can expect multi-course, restaurant-plated meals on both flight services – but on airlines that offer both cabins, they save the absolute best for first-class flyers, including the best meals, the best service, and even the top-shelf liquor.
+- Passengers can expect multi-course, restaurant-plated meals on both flight services – but on airlines that offer both cabins, they save the absolute best for first-class flyers, including the best meals, the best service, and even the top-shelf liquor and wine.

 - Dine-on-demand service is typical in first class.